-Following last year’s tax law changes that restricted personal tax relief on Mortgage Interest, we have noticed a significant increase in requests for Special Purpose Vehicles/ Entity (SPVs/SPE) companies for properties.
+Following the UK tax law changes that restricted personal tax relief on Mortgage Interest.
+There has been a significant increase in requests for Special Purpose Vehicles/ Entity (SPVs/SPE) companies as properties.

-Since last year’s Budget introduced a reduction in the amount of tax relief available for interest on buy-to-let mortgages, there has been an increase in the number of landlords purchasing buy-to-let investments in a limited company rather than in their personal name.
+The government introduced a reduction in the amount of tax relief available for interest on buy-to-let mortgages.
+Since then, there has been an increase in the number of landlords purchasing buy-to-let investments in a limited company rather than in their personal name.

-They are usually because of the different tax treatment.
+Limited Companies are usually preferred because of the different tax treatment.
 Instead of paying income tax as an individual, a limited company pays corporation tax, which currently sits at 19%.

-Special Purpose Vehicles are not a company type registered by Companies House, it depends from case to case on what’s needed to make a company a special purpose vehicle.
+Special Purpose Vehicles are not a specific company type registered by Companies House.
+A limited company can either be formed as an SPV or become one with some redrafting of the company’s documentation.
+The special purpose is defined by statements in the Memorandum and Articles of Agreement of the company.
+It depends from case to case on what’s needed to make a company a special purpose vehicle.